IchanP/IoT-Summer/README.md

 Overall the project was, I believe, a success.
 It does what it sets out to do and the local stack was a good choice for the project.
 The one problem I foresee is that the power consumption of the project is a bit too high to run it on a battery and scale up for several plants in the house.
 This is partly due to WiFi being very power hungry, perhaps a LoRaWAN solution would be better for scaling up the project.

+To scale this project would require some modifications.
+To add other plants would require Node-RED to publish to different topics for each plant in the current setup which it currently does not do.
+As I have not looked into how this may be done in a clean and manageable way I cannot provide any hard answers here, although I have some small ideas such as attaching the response topic in the initial MQTT message from the Pico WH, though I am unsure whether this is feasible in reality.

 ![Pico-WH](./img/pico-wh%20sensor.jpg)

 ![Pico-WH](./img/pico-wh-sensor-2.png)